tez123z/react-context-menu/README.md

 ```

 The ```contextId``` is the area in which you'd like right-click functionality.
 Add a unique ```id``` to your right-clickable element, and react-context-menu will be available anywhere within that element.

-By default, when you right click an element, the ```event.target``` is stored in state and is passed to the menu item functions.
-This can be useful for DOM manipulation -- for instance, removing an element from the DOM via a "delete" function passed to ```ContextMenu```'s props.